 Children crying.
 Alarms beeping.
 Verbal communication.
 Footsteps.

 Healthcare premises are often complex sound environments and the cognitive load on staff is getting more and more challenging.
 Despite this, nurses and doctors rarely complain if the acoustics are not suitable for the activities – because their number one focus is to help people.
 We visited a hospital in Denmark to learn about the staff’s awareness of sound and acoustics.
 How do they feel and what do they think about the patients’ needs?

 Actually – I’m only aware of the sound when it’s gone…

 Berit Sørensen, Neurologist

-‘Despite this knowledge, I have often thought about how little we actually worry about noise, sound and acoustics in the healthcare business in general.
+‘Despite this knowledge, I have often thought about how little we actually worry about noise, sound, and acoustics in the healthcare business in general.
 We actually don’t think about it in our daily work – not even when we have for example migraine patients in noisy multi-bed rooms!
-We also have elderly people with dementia who need both visual and auditive tranquility – but when we work, our focus is on the patient not on the surroundings.
-I don’t really think that noise and high sound levels stresses me in the acute situation – but I know that when we are a lot of people in a room at the same time misunderstandings happen and the communication gets problematic.‘
+We also have elderly people with dementia who need both visual and auditive tranquility.
+But when we work, our focus is on the patient not on the surroundings.
+I don’t really think that noise and high sound levels stress me in the acute situation.
+However I know that when we are a lot of people in a room at the same time misunderstandings happen and the communication gets problematic.‘

 ‘Actually – I’m only aware of the noise when it’s gone.
-When suddenly – for a short time – silence is the only sound I hear, I recognise it.’
+When suddenly – for a short time – silence is the only sound I hear, I recognize it.’